 The program offers some discounted program fees.
 See below for the eligibility and discounted fees:

 There is no scholarship available for the program.

 Admitted students are required to submit a non-refundable $800 USD enrollment deposit to confirm their seat in the program by the deadline listed in their admission letter.
 The enrollment deposit is applied to the total program fee.
 Students who fail to submit the deposit by the deadline listed in their admission letter will be viewed as voluntarily giving up the seat to attend the program.

-The remaining balance is due a week before the program begins.
+The remaining balance is due March 31, 2023 - before the program begins.
 Payment for the deposit and remaining balance is submitted by credit card in the application portal.
 Admitted students will receive details on the payment process.

 We encourage you to expand and diversify your funding sources.
 For example, past students received support from their current academic institution or employer.
 Other students found external scholarships based on their academic study, career goal, citizenship or other affiliations.

 U.S. states Represented

 Completed DAC during their undergraduate study